 All administrators who process summer salary or do any summer salary data entry .will need to complete the online Summer Salary Training course in Reporter prior to entering/processing any data for summer salary payments.

-Faculty are limited to 90% of the summer earnings maximum ( 90% of 33.33% = 30% of AY base pay) from sponsored project sources.
+A 9-month faculty member may not exceed 90% of the allowable summer salary, per summer pay period, to one or more sponsored projects.
 This limit reserves time during the summer term for such activities as teaching, service or administrative duties, development of grant proposals, or time off for personal activities.
 Exceptions beyond 90% of total summer effort on sponsored projects must be approved by the Dean/Vice Chancellor (not his/her designee) and must be in accordance with the terms and conditions of the project sponsor.

 - Faculty summer salary must be for work performed during the summer period (May 16 – August 15) and for work performed on the specific project to which the salary is being charged.